-All of our employees in the United States, numbering 490 for Ionis and 264 for Akcea as of March 31, 2019, and our Directors and consultants are eligible to participate in the 2011 Plan and may receive all types of awards available under the 2011 Plan.
-Our practice, however, is not to grant awards to Akcea employees or to consultants.
+All of our employees in the United States and our Directors and consultants are eligible to participate in the Amended 2011 Plan.
+Our practice, however, is not to grant awards to consultants or non-employee Directors under the Amended 2011 Plan.
+As of April 5, 2021, we had a total of 720 employees who were eligible to participate in the Amended 2011 Plan.